Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/assignment_1_real/readme.md

 - **KNN and cosine similarity**: Techniques used to measure the similarity between vectors.
 In this project, KNN and cosine similarity are used to perform vector similarity search on the embeddings and retrieve the top 5 statements that are most similar to the user's query.

+## Additional Resources

+For more detailed information about the project, including snapshots of the working application, please refer to this [codelab](https://codelabs-preview.appspot.com/?file_id=101FZQYWfYfxHDNTEZ28qzYGgoMIOP2VGISQvbXkRs68#0).

 ## Authors